Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 ```

-If we check the stake info, then we see that because we withdrew the amounts, they are gone.But because I spent some time explaining, we already accumulated another 52ADA in the rewards in the meantime.
+If we check the stake info, then we see that because we withdrew the amounts, they are gone.
+However, because we spent some time explaining, we already accumulated another 251 ADA in the rewards in the meantime.

-So we have seen how we can interact with the private testnet and in particular try out staking related things.And it's very nice and convenient, because epochs pass so fast, so we don't have to wait long for rewards to accumulate.But of course, none of what I've explained so far has anything to do with Plutus.So next we want to look at how to combine Plutus with staking.So in particular, instead of using a stake address that's based on a public private keypair, on a verification key and the signing key.We will create a stake address that's based on a Plutus script.So then instead of providing the signing key for the stake address, for example for withdrawal, we will provide the script file, the Plutus script.And then we can put arbitrary logic as always into the Plutus script which will then governed under which conditions we can, for example, do a withdrawal of rewards.So we will look at that next.
+So we have seen how we can interact with the private testnet and in particular, try out staking related functions.
+It is very nice and convenient, because epochs pass so fast, so we do not have to wait long for rewards to accumulate.

+But of course, none of what was explained so far has anything to do with Plutus.
+Next we want to look at how to combine Plutus with staking.
+In particular, instead of using a stake address that's based on a public private keypair, we will instead create a stake address that's based on a Plutus script.
+Therefore, instead of providing the signing key for the stake address, we will  provide the script file, the Plutus script.
+Then we can put arbitrary logic as always into the Plutus script which will then governed under which conditions we can, for example, do a withdrawal of rewards.
+So we will look at that next.